Tokina 50-135mm f2.8 DX is a Fixed aperture Auto Focus (AF) Telephoto Zoom

 Buy Tokina 50-135mm f2.8 DX from Amazon or B&H PHOTO

-We couldn't find any significant Cons for Tokina AT-X Pro 50-135mm f2.8 DX
+We couldn't find any significant Cons for the Tokina AT-X Pro 50-135mm f2.8 DX

 Tokina 50-135mm f2.8 DX is also available in Nikon F (DX) mount.